Amivono/privacy-policy/readme.md

 Licence: http://creativecommons.org/licenses/by-sa/2.5/
 Based on: http://automattic.com/privacy/

-We are currently building a website to which we need a Privacy Policy.
-So I did browse around internet to see what's in others sites policies.
-That when I found Automattics policy, and that they had available under a Crative Commons sharealike license.
-So I decided to "fork" their policy, rewrite it to fit our website and than share that together we this Automatics orginal.
+We at Amivono are currently building a website to which we need a Privacy Policy.
+So I did browse around Internet to see what's in others sites policies.
+That's when I found Automattics policy, and that they had it available under a Crative Commons sharealike license.
+So I decided to "fork" their policy, rewrite it to fit our website, translate it into Swedish and than share it together we Automattic's orginal version.

 To quote Automattic